komala777/Dog-Image-Classifier/README.md

 Determine which CNN model architecture (ResNet, AlexNet, or VGG16), "best" achieve the objectives 1 and 2.
 Consider the time resources required to best achieve objectives 1 and 2, and determine if an alternative solution would have given a "good enough" result, given the amount of time each of the algorithms take to run.
 ## This project meets the following specifications:
-<li> calls the time functions before the start of main code and after the main logic has been finished.
-adds command line argument for '--dir': uses default ='pet_images/' adds command line argument for '--arch': default='vgg' adds command line argument for '--dogfile': default='dognames.txt'
+ calls the time functions before the start of main code and after the main logic has been finished. adds command line argument for '--dir': uses default ='pet_images/' adds command line argument for '--arch': default='vgg' adds command line argument for '--dogfile': default='dognames.txt'